In this section

 You can also contact Care Opinion.
 Care Opinion is a place where you can share your experience of health or care services, and help make them better for everyone.
 Care Opinion make it safe and simple to share your story online and see other people's stories too.

-You may wish to nominate a member of staff for a Star Award which recognises the achievement of staff who have made a difference by doing something extra in their everyday work for patients, visitors or colleagues.
+Or you may wish to nominate a member of staff for a Star Award which recognises the achievement of staff who have made a difference by doing something extra in their everyday work for patients, visitors or colleagues.

 Friends and family test